1DSAG/UI5-Best-Practice/docs/odata/doAndDont.markdown

 If you find yourself inventing function imports such as CreateX, ReadX, GetX, ChangeX, UpdateX, or DeleteX, you should make the entity type X part of your model.
 `CRUD` is covered by `GET`, `PUT`, and `DELETE` to entities and `POST` to entity sets. .

 Function imports may be used for operations other than `CRUD`, such as Approve, Reject, Reserve, and Cancel.
-However, you might find that a reservation entity that you can create, update, and delete is better suited.
+However, you might find that a reservation entity that you can create, update, and delete is better suited [(1)](#reference1).

 #### * Do return completely filled entries in response to GET ~/EntitySet